mkuklani0/MSDS6306-Homework/5/MKuklani_homework5_assignment.md

 ## 1. Data Munging (30 points): Utilize yob2016.txt for this question.
 This file is a series of popular children's names born in the year 2016 in the United States.
 It consists of three columns with a first name, a gender, and the amount of children given that name.
 However, the data is raw and will need cleaning to make it tidy and usable.
 ### a.
 First, import the .txt file into R so you can process it.
 Keep in mind this is not a CSV file.
 You might have to open the file to see what you're dealing with.
-Assign the resulting data frame to an object, df, that consists of three columns with human-readable column names for each.
+Assign the resulting data frame to an object, df, that consists of three columns with human-readable column names for each.   jjujhslkdskjkkjkljkjkdjflkjwiaejfkldlkaghieu
 ### b.
 Display the summary and structure of df